mopo922/LaravelTreats/src/Controller/README.md

 ```

 If your controllers don't use the default namespace of `App\Http\Controller`,
-specify that in a `$strControllerNamespace` property on each of your controllers
+specify that in a `$controllerNamespace` property on each of your controllers
 (or a parent, which extends `LaravelTreats\Controller\Controller` and is extended by all
 of your controllers):